jgradio64/kankakee-valley-homestead/README.md

 # kankakee-valley-homestead

 This website is an E-commerce website being built for a client.
-It uses Express.js to handle routing, validation and cookies.
-It uses node.js on the back end.
+The techonologies used include JavaScript, HML, CSS and the Bulma CSS framework.
+Express.js is used to handle routing, validation and cookies.
+Node.js is sed to handle back end logic.

 ## Current updates being planned and implemented are:
 - Implementing a MongoDB database for the storage of products, carts and admin users.